AdobeDocs/analytics-platform.en/help/analysis-workspace/visualizations/journey-canvas/configure-journey-canvas.md

 #### Show top nodes after an existing node

-You can select a node and show the top dimension items that come immediately after it in the journey.
+You can select a node and show the top immediate or eventual dimension items that come after it in the journey.
 You can add the top 3 dimension items to Journey canvas as separate nodes, or you can view all top dimension items in a freeform table.

 1. Right-click the node where you want to show the top dimension items that come after it in the journey.

    The node cannot have any existing nodes going out of it in the journey.

 1. Select [!UICONTROL **Show top nodes after this node**].

+1. Select whether to show the dimension items that come immediately or eventually after the selected node:

+   * [!UICONTROL **Immediately after**]: Shows the top dimension items that come directly after the selected node in the journey.

+   * [!UICONTROL **Eventually after**]: Shows the top dimension items that eventually come after the selected node in the journey.
+Use this option when the step immediately after the selected node has no data for the primary metric that Journey canvas uses to determine the top dimension items.

 1. Select where you want to show the dimension items: